Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 See ClearPoint Strategy in action!
 Click here to watch a quick DEMO on the software

-2. Improve customer service: When your organization has a problem with good customer service, you may want an objective to focus on improvement therein.
-The problem your company has is likely in a specific area, so this objective should be focused on that particular call center or the reactive support that you provide.
+2. Improve customer service: When your organization has a problem with good customer service, you may want an objective to focus on improving that.
+The problem your company has is likely in a specific area, so this objective should be focused on that particular call center or the reactive support you provide.

 3. Invest in customer management: This objective is typically used when your strategy is to focus more on your customer management processes than you have in the past.